Foxyball/Repair/Readme.md

 - Automatically sending email notifications to users upon repair completion
 - Simplifying invoice and report management

-This coursework project is provided to a real firm for **free** and is open-source.
+This project is provided to a real firm for **free** and is open-source.
 You are welcome to use it for free; however, please do not abuse it or claim it as your own.